 6. Take the initiative of declaring your home a No Smoking Zone.

 7. Test regularly for radon.
-Radon is a colorless and odorless gas and occurs in almost every soil type.
-It can get to your indoor space via the foundation of your home, thereby causing serious health problems including cancer of the lungs.
+Radon is a colorless, odorless gas that occurs in almost every soil type.
+It can get to your indoor space via your home’s foundation, causing severe health problems, including cancer of the lungs.
 This is especially when it hits high concentration levels.

 Essential Oil Pocket Inhaler for Sinusitis Relief